MightyK1997/AIAssignment1/README.txt

-Special Instructions for compilation: None
+Special Instructions for compilation: 1.
+Requires openframeworks to be installed in the destination computer.